JTarball/hyroxwebsite/site/content/post/the-history-of-hyrox.md

 London will have a double weekend for the first time in Kensington Olympia London

-## Documentary
+## Hyrox the Documentary

-“People have a much deeper awareness of their fitness and health now,” he added, noting he has also seen an increased education level when it comes to nutrition and recovery as well.
-“And they want to stay in shape for their livelihood, and they also want to join or rejoin communities that are associated with fitness.”

 {{< youtube kjm8X8znAMs >}}

 <br />

-Watch hyrox the documentary on youtube:
+Watch official Hyrox the documentary on youtube:

 {{< youtube OWrfPCWlDo4 >}}